avbor/hassio-apps/telegram-bot-api/DOCS.md

 Note: You should have already installed, configured and started the app.

 The app exposes an endpoint which can be reached using the following URLs:
-- `http://localhost:8081` - Used within Home Assistant.
+- `http://96e39688-telegram-bot-api:8081` - Used within Home Assistant.

+Or, if you enable external port in App settings:

 - `https://YOUR-HA:8081` - Replace *YOUR-HA* with your Home Assistant hostname.

 ## Telegram Bot Integration Configuration